yastn/yastn_benchmarks/README.md

 ## 2-site DMRG

-We follow a benchmark framework employing 2-site DMRG set up by the authors of [TeNPy](https://github.com/tenpy/tenpy) and [ITensor](https://github.com/ITensor/ITensors.jl).
-It considers a spin-1 Heisenberg chain of 100 sites, performing a number of DMRG sweeps with increasing MPS bond dimensions.
+We follow a benchmark framework adopted by the authors of [TeNPy](https://github.com/tenpy/tenpy) and [ITensor](https://github.com/ITensor/ITensors.jl).
+It considers a spin-1 Heisenberg chain of 100 sites, performing a number of 2-site DMRG sweeps with increasing MPS bond dimensions.

 See, [TeNPy benchmarks](https://github.com/tenpy/tenpy_benchmarks) and [TeNPy and ITensor Comparisons]( https://itensor.github.io/ITensorBenchmarks.jl/dev/tenpy_itensor/index.html).